OHDSI/ETL-LambdaBuilder/README.md

 # ETL-LambdaBuilder
-The CDM Builder leveraging AWS Lambda was developed by Janssen Research & Development.
+The CDM Builder leveraging AWS Lambda was developed by Johnson & Johnson.

 Getting Started
 ===============